Breed 77 (album)

 Breed 77 is the debut studio album by Gibraltarian flamenco metal band Breed 77.
 It was originally released in 2000 and re-released in 2005 due to popular demand.
 The album was also released as a limited edition in a crucifix-style fold-out digipak.
 In 2005 "Shadows" from this album was released as a single.

+The single was released in three different formats: a double A-side CD featuring an acoustic version of "Breaking the Silence"; an enhanced CD including the video and remixes; and a double A-side vinyl which features a "Metal Mix" of both "Shadows" and "A Matter of Time" (Cultura).
+"Shadows" just failed to reach the UK Top 40 by a small margin, attaining only number 42.